 In her third USA Basketball coaching assignment, Cori Close helped the USA to a gold medal as an assistant coach for the 2019 USA women's team that won a gold medal with a 7-0 record at the 2019 FIBA U19 World Cup in Bangkok, Thailand.

-Cori Close will undertake her third USA Basketball coaching assignment as an assistant coach for the 2019 USA Basketball Women's U19 World Cup Team after previously serving as an assistant coach for the 2018 USA Women's U18 National Team, which she helped lead to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship.
-She also was a court coach at the 2017 USA Women’s U23 National Team Training Camp.
+Previously, she served as an assistant coach for the 2018 USA Women's U18 National Team, which she helped lead to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship, and she was a court coach at the 2017 USA Women’s U23 National Team Training Camp.

-Close recently completed her eighth season at the helm of the UCLA women’s basketball program (2011-12 to present), where she has compiled an overall record of 172-99 record (.635 winning percentage) through the 2018-19 season.
+Close recently completed her ninth season at the helm of the UCLA women’s basketball program (2011-12 to present), where she has compiled an overall record of 198-104 record (.656 winning percentage) through the 2019-20 season.

 In 2018-19, Close directed the Bruins to their fourth straight 20-win season and fourth consecutive NCAA Sweet 16 appearance.
 UCLA finished 22-13 overall, winning 13 of its last 17 games and finishing fourth in the Pacific-12 Conference.

 UCLA also had seven top-25 wins, including wins over then-ranked No. 2 Oregon and No. 9 Maryland.
 The Bruins, who ranked second in the NCAA in offensive rebounds per game (17.3), became one of only eight teams to reach the Sweet 16 four years in a row.
 Close was named the 2018 United States Marine Corps/WBCA NCAA Division I Region 5 Coach of the Year, her second such honor.